Birmingham bathing cult: Impact on victims

 Police described the impact on their victims, both physically and mentally as "massive".
 One victim said the "terrible" crimes "affected everyone's lives".
 A victim said Oluronbi took "my innocence, my youth and my purity as a child", while another "used to eat soap until I was physically sick so I could get rid of this man's mark on me inside and out".
 The abuse caused a girl to "question if my life was worth living".

 The NSPCC said "behind the facade of trust and respect, Michael Oluronbi used fear and manipulation to subject children to unthinkable abuse" and his wife Juliana "contributed to the trauma inflicted on these children."

 Arrest

 The Oluronbis were eventually caught after a victim reported the crimes to police.
-In May 2018, Michael Oluronbi was arrested at Birmingham Airport when attempting to travel to his native Nigeria, shortly after a victim confronted him.
+In May 2018, Michael Oluronbi was arrested at Birmingham Airport when attempting to flee to his native Nigeria, shortly after a victim confronted him.
 Police said he had been continuing to work as a pastor until then.